aaradhyavaze/aaradhyavaze.github.io/README.md

 to view a simulation in action, type aaradhyavaze.github.io/folderName/

-except a library
-that ain't not nothin

-i made these for myself so they don't have any instructions
+so mostly none of these have instructions

-feel free to fork and play around with source though!
+there's usually clicky stuff and rest in console

+and usually enter key does something (wait was it l?)